nikitavoloboev/data/other/other.md

 # Other things I find interesting
-Here are some _other_ things that I find interesting that don't really have a category or I can't think of a category for them.
+Here are some _other_ things that I find interesting that don't have a category or I can't think of a category for them.

 ## General
 - [Upspin](https://github.com/upspin/upspin)